rech/abacus/README.md

 Authoring a consistent API for Abacus across multiple levels of precision presents techinical challenge because the C# language has limited support for experessing constraints for generics; for this reason Abacus has been built using a templatization mechanism to ensure a consitent API across precisions, this can be a little cumbersome to work with from an author's perspective, however, as a user it works well and brings the added benefit that the entire libary is generated into a small set of files (one for each level of precision), making Abacus easy to embed into any C# project.

-## About the name

-Abacus is named after a maths library that Ash worked with in the past when he was a programmer at [Black Rock Studio][br].

 ## Contributing

 If you find a bug or have an issue please reach out via the GitHub Issue tracking system.
 If you are using Abacus in a project of you own please show your support and let us know on [Gitter][chat].